Mahjoub-Adam/CultureSpot/README.md

 Run the code from Android Studio.

-READ THESIS.pdf for more information
+READ THESIS.pdf for more information.